S00189384/Attack-of-the-Capsules/README.md

 # Attack-of-the-Capsules
-A first person shooter wave defence game made with Unity as part of a second year project.
+A first person shooter wave defense game made with Unity as part of a second year project.
 The player is trapped in a building and has to defend themselves from capsules that spawn in waves.
-Play the game here -
+The game can be downloaded through itch.io -

 ## Features:
 - Capsule enemies attempt to break into the building, chase and lunge at you to try and deal damage.
 - Different weapons you can use to defend yourself - Pistol, AK-47, Shotgun, Grenades and a Throwing Knife.
-- Defence barricades that enemies try to break through can be fortified by the player.
+- Defense barricades that enemies try to break through can be fortified by the player.
-- Points are gained from killing enemies and can be spent on opening up new areas, buying weapons / ammo or activating traps or other defence systems.
+- Points are gained from killing enemies and can be spent on opening up new areas, buying weapons / ammo or activating traps or other defense systems.
 - Missile system on the second floor which the player can control.
 - Particle traps.
 - Explodable barrels that deal damage.